HenrikBechmann/react-infinite-grid-scroller/README.md

 The `scrollerContext` object is requested by user components by initializing a `scrollerContext` component property to `null`.
 The property is then recognized by RIGS and set to the scrollerContext object by the system on loading of the component to a CellFrame.

+The `srollerContext` object is required by sub-scrollers, so it must be obtained by containing components and passed to the contained subscrollers.

 the scrollerContext object contains two properties:

 ~~~typescript